 Stigma and stereotypes

-This wouldn’t be the first time ads in China have been accused of racial insensitivity, there was considerable criticism online after the Chinese posters for “Star Wars: The Force Awakens” seemed to downplay black actor – and co-lead – John Boyega.
+This wouldn’t be the first time an ad in China has been accused of racial insensitivity.
+There was considerable criticism online after the Chinese posters for “Star Wars: The Force Awakens” seemed to downplay black actor – and co-lead – John Boyega.

 CNN’s Yuli Yang and Shen Lu contributed to this report